chbh-opensource/chbh-on-bear/docs/software/python.md

 Note the additional `SBATCH` options at the start and the `python emd_example.py` at the end.
 We can save this script as 'submit_emd_example.sh`.

-We'll need a python Let's use this as an example.
+We'll need a Python Let's use this as an example.
 We can save the following script as `emd_example.py` on RDS.

 ```python
 import matplotlib.pyplot as plt